 Selling, General, and Administrative Expense.
 SG&A expense increased \$16.0 million, or 3.2 percent, in fiscal 2014 compared to fiscal 2013.
-See Note 1 of the Notes to Consolidated Financial Statements, in the section entitled "Selling, General, and Administrative Expense," for a description of expenses included in SG&A expense.
-SG&A expense rate represents SG&A expense as a percentage of net sales.
 SG&A expense rate in fiscal 2014 decreased 70 basis points to 23.5 percent compared to 24.2 percent in fiscal 2013 due to fixed SG&A costs spread over higher sales volumes.
 However, the increase in SG&A expense of \$16.0 million was driven mainly by the following factors:

-- Increased sales and marketing expense of \$6 million. - Continued investments in engineering and new product development that resulted in higher expense of \$5 million. - Higher incentive compensation expense of \$4 million as a result of improved financial performance. - Incremental costs from acquisitions of approximately \$2 million.
+- Increased sales and marketing expense of \$6 million. - Investments in engineering and new product development that resulted in higher expense of \$5 million. - Higher incentive compensation expense of \$4 million as a result of improved financial performance. - Incremental costs from acquisitions of approximately \$2 million.